 Because in today’s world cable and DSL just can’t compete with the speed and reliability of a direct, fiber to the home (FTTH) connection.

-Over the years I’ve personally recommended FiOS to everyone in my family.
+Since first getting Fios I’ve personally recommended it to everyone in my family.
 (They’ve been expanding in my hometown where some of my family lives.)

 - Avid online gamer — Fiber optics offer lower latency, allowing gamers to beat other players because they have a faster connection.